Non-solvable torsion-free virtually solvable groups: torsion in the crystallographic quotients

-\begin{proof} Let $V\leq{U}\leq\widetilde{S}$ be normal subgroups of $S$ as in Lemma \ref{overline}.
-Suppose that $h(S)<10$.
-We may assume that $S$ is not virtually nilpotent, by the results of \S7 above.
-Then $h(S)=9$, $h(S/U)=4$ and $V$ is abelian, by Theorem \ref{vsolvthm}.
-Clearly $V\leq\sqrt{S}$.
-If $[\sqrt{S}:V]$ is a torsion group then it is finite, since $S/V$ is virtually $\mathbb{Z}^4$.
-But then $\sqrt{V}$ is abelian, since it is torsion free, nilpotent and virtually abelian.
-In this case we may assume that $V=\sqrt{S}$, and hence that $V=C_S(V)$ is self-centralizing.
+Therefore $h(S/U)=4$ and $h(U)=5$.
 The Sylow 5-subgroups of $A_5$ are cyclic and have normalizer $D_{10}$.
 Hence $S/U$ has a subgroup isomorphic to $D_{10}$, by Lemma \ref{split normal}.
-However there are no 5-dimensional Bieberbach groups with holonomy mapping onto $D_{10}$ \cite{CS}, and it follows easily that there are no torsion free extensions of $D_{10}$ by an abelian group of rank 5.

-If $[\sqrt{S}:V]$ is infinite then $1\leq{h(S/\sqrt{S})}\leq3$, since $S$ is not virtually nilpotent and $\sqrt{S}/V$ is not a torsion group.
-Since $S/\sqrt{S}$ is virtually abelian and maps onto $A_5$ it must have a finite perfect subgroup.
 Let $X$ be the preimage of this subgroup in $S$.
-Then $X$ is torsion free and virtually nilpotent, $X/\sqrt{X}$ is perfect and $h(X)\leq8$, since $S$ is not virtually nilpotent.
-This contradicts the results of \S7. \end{proof}
+There are no 5-dimensional Bieberbach groups with holonomy $X/V$ mapping onto $D_{10}$ \cite{CS}, and it follows easily that there are no torsion free extensions of $X/V$ by an abelian group of rank 5.
+Therefore $V$ cannot be abelian of rank 5, and so $I(V)\not=1$.